 Wheat is second major crop of Ladakh after barley and grown as summer crop in entire cold arid region.
-However with the change in food habits, area under wheat is steadily increasing in the region (Sharma, et al., 1999).
+However, with the change in food habits, area under wheat is steadily increasing in the region (Sharma et al., 1999).
 Research efforts made so far resulted in introduction and development of some varieties and lines for replacement of local cultivars from the cultivation.
 The cold arid environments are most harshing, unstable and unpredictable and keeps changing year to year, which affect the performance of varieties to a great extent.
-Identification of stable variety is a need of the region.
-Therefore, the present study was undertaken to know the adaptability of some newly developed lines and cultivars of wheat in this cold arid region of the country.
+Therefore, identification of stable variety is always a prime objective in wheat improvement programme in this region.
+The present study was undertaken to evaluate performance of the released varieties and newly developed lines of wheat to find out stable varieties/lines over years under unique climatic conditions prevailing in cold arid.